njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ### Visioneer and Beyond
-Though there was widespead adoption of personal computing by the 1980s and early 1990s, the work still necessitated the frequent use of paper.
+Though there was widespead adoption of personal computing by the 1980s and early 1990s, work still necessitated the frequent use of paper.
 Visioneer made it possible for a regular employee to conveniently convert paper documents to digital with sheetfed scanners.
 Later advances such as the [OneTouch](https://www.visioneer.com/visioneer-intelligent-software-platform/visioneer-onetouch-software/#:~:text=Visioneer%20OneTouch%20directly%20links%20Visioneer,ability%20%E2%80%93%20even%20all%20at%20once.) scanner improved worker productivity and creativity by making scanning and information exchange easier.

 ![Visioneer OneTouch Scanner Example](visioneer-onetouch.jpeg) *An example of a Visioneer OneTouch scanner.*